Non-Compact Symplectic Toric Manifolds: Manifolds with corners

+\begin{Remark} An open subspace of a manifold with faces is again a manifold with faces.
+Consequently any manifold with corners is a manifold with faces locally: for any manifold with corners~$N$ and any point $x\in N$ there is an open neighbourhood~$U$ of~$x$ in~$N$ such that~$U$ is a~manifold with faces.
+We will refer to such neighbourhood~$U$ as a~{\em neighbourhood with faces.} \end{Remark}

+The following def\/inition is nonstandard but is essential for the purposes of this paper.

-\begin{Definition} A subset $Y$ of a manifold with corners $X$ \emph{is} a smooth manifold if there exists a manifold structure on $Y$ that has the following property: for every function $f \colon Y \to \R$, the function $f$ is smooth on $Y$ if and only if for every $p \in Y$ there exists a neighborhood $\Omega$ of $p$ in $X$ and a smooth function $\Omega \to \R$ whose restriction to $\Omega \cap Y$ coincides with $f|_{\Omega \cap Y}$.
-If such a manifold structure exists then it is unique. \end{Definition}
+\begin{Definition} We say that a subset $Y$ of a manifold with corners $X$ is \emph{naturally a smooth manifold} if it has a manifold structure such that the inclusion map $Y \hookrightarrow X$ is an embedding in the sense of Def\/inition~\ref{def:embedding}.
+If such a manifold structure on $Y$ exists, then it is unique. \end{Definition}

-\begin{Remark} Definition~\ref{submanifold} is adapted to the particular application that we need in this paper.
-In this definition, the condition on $Y$ does \emph{not} imply that $Y$ is a submanifold with corners of $X$ in the sense of, say, \cite{Mather}.
-It is more convenient here to use the language of differential structures (cf.~\cite{si1,sikorski}): the condition is that the differential structure on $Y$ that is induced from its inclusion into $X$ makes $Y$ into a smooth manifold. \end{Remark}